ajwills72/ajwills72.github.io/peer.md

 subtitle: C.V.
 (Peer review)
 ---

 I started keeping a record here in November 2021.
-On 30th November 2022, I decided to only undertake non-charged review work at a rate commensurate with my use of the peer review system.
+On 30th November 2022, I decided to only undertake non-charged review work at a rate commensurate with my use of the peer review system, as assessed by the following algorithm:

+Each paper or grant I submit (or resubmit) counts as one unit.
+That unit is divided by the number of senior authors (defined as people who would be asked to do peer reviews themselves).
+So, if I submit an article with four senior authors, that’s 0.25 units.
+For each unit I accrue through my submissions, I undertake three uncharged peer reviews (because two reviewers per document is now typical, plus the work of the editor or panel).

 ## Scorecard